TaylorSwiftNet: Taylor Driven Temporal Modeling for Swift Future Frame Prediction: Introduction

-In this work, we therefore propose a novel approach that learns a continuous representation of the temporal model without the need of any discretization.
+In this work, we, therefore, propose a novel approach that takes full advantage of a continuous representation of motion.
 Instead of learning a PDE that needs to be numerically solved for training and inference, we directly infer a continuous function that describes the future.
-In contrast to RNNs that forecast the future frame-by-frame or PDE-based approaches that evaluate the PDEs at discrete step sizes, we infer a continuous function over time from the observations.
-As illustrated in Fig.~\ref{fig:euler_vs_taylor}, this avoids discretization artifacts and provides an analytical function that can be swiftly evaluated for any real number as illustrated in Fig.~\ref{fig:teaser}.
+In contrast to RNNs that forecast the future frame-by-frame or PDE-based approaches that discretize PDEs to solve them numerically, we infer a continuous function over time from the observations.
+This avoids discretization artifacts and provides an analytical function that can be swiftly evaluated for any future continuous point as illustrated in Fig.~\ref{fig:teaser}.
 This allows, for instance, to generate frames at different future points in parallel.
-We can also forecast future frames at a different sampling rate than the observed frames and the frame-rate of a test video does not need to match the frame-rate of the training videos.
+We can also forecast future frames at a higher sampling rate than the observed frames.
 All these properties are very useful for practical applications and demonstrate the advantages of a continuous representation.